 The performance measures are not on target to meet the FY 2023 Goal.
 For both performance measures, the current status is not on target due to increased costs of construction, low response to bid solicitations, and supply chain delays.
-Efforts underway to meet the goals before the end of the fiscal year include: multiple solicitations for the same project and revisions of project scope to seek to reduce costs, and implementing projects in phases when possible.
+Some efforts to meet the goal, include: multiple solicitations for the same project and revisions of project scope to seek to reduce costs, and implementing projects in phases when possible.
 The Transportation Department will continue to strive towards the FY 2023 Goal.

-Performance Measure FY23 On or .
-Criormanos ricasaro FY22 Actual FY23 Goal FY23 Q3 Off Target?
+Performance Measure FY23 On or T OF FORMATION FROM SUIT FY22 Actual FY23 Goal FY23 Q3 Off Target?
 FY24 Goal Placement of Bus Shelters 10 10 5 Not On Target 5 Construction of Sidewalks and Bike Facilities (miles) 1.7 2.0 0.0 Not On Target 2.0